renuo/applications-setup-guide/ruby_on_rails/getsentry.md

 So: `[project-name]-master`, `[project-name]-develop`, `[project-name]-testing`

 * Once you have created an entry, you will see the `dsn key` and the `public dsn key` which you'll need in your config variables on Heroku.
 Note them.
+The DSN Key is a secret key and must be used server-side and never published, while the Public version can be used also client side.

 ![getsentry_dsn](../images/getsentry.png)